Making Dispute Resolution More Effective – MAP Peer Review Report, Switzerland (Stage

 from jurisdictions' stage 1 peer review report.
 This report reflects the outcome of

-Switzerland, which is accompanied by a document addressing the implementation of best
+by Switzerland, which is accompanied by a document addressing the implementation of

 The final report on BEPS Action 14 "Making Dispute Resolution Mechanisms More Effective" identified a number of best practices related to the three general objectives of the Action 14 Minimum Standard.